rwxrob/zet/20210812163607/README.md

-# EzMark, Simplified CommonMark + GFM Tables
+# EzMark: Simplified CommonMark + GFM Tables

 EzMark is CommonMark + GFM tables with the following constraints making it drop dead simple to learn and parse — even from shell scripts.